Before you can fly your plane you need to arm it. Arming the aircraft before flight has two purposes:

 How to Disarm¶

-- You need to allow rudder disarming by changing ARMING_RUDDER parameter to 2 (ArmOrDisarm).
+- You need to allow rudder disarming by changing ARMING_RUDDER parameter to 2 (ArmOrDisarm) or use the ARM/DISARM switch function provided by setting an RC channel’s RCx_OPTION to 41.

 You can also disarm without using the transmitter with one of the following methods: